A lot has changed in the world of search engine optimization.

 Well, it’s simple.

 Funny enough, when you put users first, you’ll actually write helpful content that search engines will reward, because search engines follow users.
 It’s not the other way round.
+At the same time, you’ll be enhancing the user experience and building trust with your audience.

 4. Encourage other trustworthy sites to link to you.